-AN ACT TO PROVIDE PROPERTY TAX RELIEF FOR QUALIFYING WILDLIFE CONSERVATION LAND.

-The General Assembly of North Carolina enacts:

-SECTION 1.
-Article 12 of Subchapter II of Chapter 105 of the General Statutes is amended by adding the following new section to read:

-"§ 105-277.14.
-Taxation of land used for wildlife conservation.

-- (a) Classification.
-Land qualifying as wildlife conservation land is designated a special class of property under Section 2(2) of Article V of the North Carolina Constitution and must be appraised, assessed, and taxed in accordance with this section. - (b) Contents of Application.
-Property is eligible for classification under this section if a timely and proper application is filed with the assessor of the county in which the property is located.
-The application must show that the property meets the following requirements and must also contain any other relevant information required by the assessor to properly appraise the property: - (1) The land is managed and maintained under a written sound management plan that has been certified by the North Carolina Wildlife Resources Commission. - (2) The land contains priority wildlife habitats identified in the North Carolina Wildlife Action Plan, supports State or federally listed threatened or endangered wildlife species, or is operated under a state or federal natural resources management plan for which wildlife habitat is its primary objective. - (3) The land was appraised, assessed, and taxed at its present-use value as agricultural land, horticultural land, or forestland at the time the owner submitted a sound management plan to the North Carolina Wildlife Resources Commission.
+Short Title: Wildlife Conservation Property Tax Relief.
+(Public) Sponsors: Senators Hartsell; Atwater, Bingham, Cowell, and Snow.
+Referred to: Finance.
+March 7, 2007 A BILL TO BE ENTITLED AN ACT TO PROVIDE PROPERTY TAX RELIEF FOR QUALIFYING WILDLIFE EVATION LAND.
+Assembly of North Carolina enacts: ECTION 1.
+Article 12 of Subchapter II of Chapter 105 of the General Statutes is amended by adding the following new section to read: 4.
+Taxation of land used for wildlife conservation. assification. - Land qualifying as wildlife conservation land is designated a special class of property under Section 2(2) of Article V of the North Carolina Constitution and must be appraised, assessed, and taxed in accordance with this section. (b) Contents of Application. - Property is eligible for classification under this timely and proper application is filed with the assessor of the county in which the property is located.
+The application must show that the property meets the following requirements and must also contain any other relevant information required by the assessor to properly appraise the property: (1) management plan that has been certified by the North Carolina Wildlife Resources Commission.
+(2) The land contains priority wildlife habitats identified in the North Carolina Wildlife Action Plan, supports State or federally listed threatened or endangered wildlife species, or is operated under a state or federal natural resources management plan for which wildlife habitat is its primary objective.
+(3) agricultural land, horticultural land, or forestland at the time the owner submitted a sound management plan to the North Carolina Wildlife the regular listing period of the year for which the benefit of this classification is first